 Our sales process is helpful and informative.
 It typically looks more like a helpful consulting process than a sales call.
 We are ultimately selling our services and the reputation that comes along with our team.
 We always seek a long term partnership type relationship with our clients.
 It's in our best interest to only sell our services to businesses that we are upfront with and who affirm that we are the right eCommerce partner to move forward with.

 Your business will never get a surprise proposal or contract with repeated phone calls to sign something.
 We take our time to make sure both our businesses are a good fit for each other.
-Over the years, we have seen many merchants sign quickly with other partners only to get burned and end up spending more time and money than they ever expected to spend.
-Good partnerships that are responsible to each other is the ultimate goal.
+Over the years, we have seen many merchants sign quickly with other partners only to get burned and end up spending more time and more money than they ever expected to spend.
+Good partnerships that are responsible to each other is our ultimate goal.

 Assuming it's a new project which includes everything being redesigned and rebuilt, you can expect the following process:

 All decision makers, as well as the point person from your business, will interact with our core project team in order to review goals, expectations, processes and schedules as well as identify the forthcoming needs.